Skip to content

 Yes, you must apply for Massachusetts firearm identification or have a license to carry before you buy a firearm in the state.

-Must I Complete A Criminal Record Background Check Before Buying Firearms In Minnesota?
+Must I Complete A Criminal Record Background Check Before Buying Firearms In Massachusetts?

 Yes.
 All firearm dealers in Massachusetts must run a criminal record background check before completing the sales of a firearm.